What’s the difference between spot color (Pantone inks) and

 you selected, no matter where you take your job to be printed.

-- Press checks can help avoid surprises.
+- Press checks can help avoid surprises for spot color jobs.